Ribeira do Foz, a hike to the hidden medieval water world.

 Note: the area is remote and not often visited, mobile networks don’t work, and there is no place to buy water or food.
 Go prepared!

 Closest villages with provisions are roughly 3km.

 Travelling by car you can park 500m from the main waterfall or 600m from the entry path to the river path.
 There is no official parking area anywhere in this area but there is plenty of space to park safely.

-To get scientific info about this area, its plants and history and go on an accompanied hike. you can contact the parish of Constancia. (municipal de Contstancia) who organizes visits.
-Contact us if you need more info.
+To learn more about the flora, fauna and history or go on an accompanied hike. you can contact the parish of Constancia. (municipal de Constancia) who organizes accompanied visits.

 By public transport take the train to Praia do Ribatejo.
-You will need to cross the railway bridge across the Tagus and walk roughly 500 m along the road before entering the sand paths.
+You will need to cross the railway bridge across the Tagus and walk roughly 1500 m along the main road before entering the sand paths.